dev-rafael-arevalo/FSJ24a-ControlStructurePHP/README.md

 ```

 ### 3. Palindrome Checker
-Implement a function named `isPalindrome` that determines if a given string is a palindrome.
+Implement a function named `esPalindromo` that determines if a given string is a palindrome.
 A palindrome is a word, phrase, or sequence that reads the same forwards and backwards.

 #### Example Usage:
 ```php